-Carbon fibre is often seen as the dream material of cycling – when well produced it’s light and stiff, and it can be moulded into any shape.
+A carbon fibre bike is often seen as using the dream material for a road bike.
+When well-produced, it’s light, stiff and it can be moulded into any shape.

-People often refer to ‘good carbon’ and ‘bad carbon’ – usually as a pre-requisite to saying that quality aluminum is better than the latter.
+People often refer to ‘good carbon’ and ‘bad carbon’ – usually as a pre-requisite to saying that quality aluminium is better than the latter.

 However, the vast majority of the raw carbon fibre actually comes from just six companies, and often goes on to be used in the aerospace industry.
 It’s how the material is manipulated by the bike brand which influences the ride quality and strength.